lingtalfi/kamille-installer-tool/README.md

 - import a module (and its dependencies)
 - install a module (and its dependencies)
 - uninstall a module
+- list available modules
-- list all imported modules for a given application
+- list imported modules for a given application
-- list all installed modules for a given application
+- list installed modules for a given application
 - clean the imported modules directories (remove the .git, .gitignore, .DS_Store and .idea files)